 - The Chris Courtney Award for Excellence in Fieldwork Education is presented annually every July.

-- The Provincial Fieldwork Educator Award is an annual award that recognizes 5 OT preceptors from each health region.
+- The Regional Fieldwork Educator Awards are an annual award that recognizes OT preceptors from the 5 BC health regions.

 Yearly Appreciation Certificates